home-assistant/home-assistant.io/source/_docs/installation.markdown

 You need to learn or know about docker.

 You will get:
-- full Home Assistant
-- Hass.io Add-Ons (some may not work properly)
-- Add-Ons from the core team
+- Access to the add-ons from the core team.
-- Add-Ons from the community
+- Access to the add-ons from the community.
-- Third party Add-Ons
-- Availabilty to build your own Add-Ons (docker knowledge needed)
+- The possibility to build your own add-ons.
-- Hass.io Gui
-- full control and responsibilty for your operating system
+- Full control and responsibilty of the operating system without automatic updates.

 ### Hassbian